atoms19/loader.js/README.md

 var loader=new Loader("red",5,"white");
 laoder.activate();
 loader.closeCountDown(5000);
+//It will stop the loader after 5 seconds
 ```
 `closeCountDown();` method takes a number as a parameter and Stops the loader after that time.